Conversion Therapy--What is it? Counseling and Spiritual Care, is it Harmful or Ineffective?

 "These effect sizes assume considerably more significance in light of the fact that we are reporting change on a dimension of human functioning that is supposed to be immutable."

 In non-scientific, yet professional research, First Stone conducted research surveying 25 years of clients and published their entire findings in their Effectiveness Survey.
-They found that 136 individuals out of 140 who said they were sexually addicted had at least some progress out of homosexuality and sexual addiction to freedom from sexual addiction.
-That is 97% of those with self identified addiction who attended First Stone Ministries.
-Four individuals out of 140 did not experience any change*. (* Percentages run using base data from respondents and not including those who chose N/A or did not answer the question).
+They found that 118 individuals out of 124 who said they were sexually addicted (and attended at least one year of First Stone's ministry) had at least some progress out of homosexuality and sexual addiction to freedom from sexual addiction (The Complete First Stone Effectiveness Survey Report, p 98, SQ28/Freedom Realized, p.
+261-262).

 To restate the findings of Jones and Yarhouse above,